Rehabilitation Therapy Assistant

 Students must be disciplined for learning through self-study, face-to-face at SAIT, and in a clinical setting and online.
 Practica experiences are unpaid and may occur outside the Calgary area.

-Most classes are taught at SAIT's Mayland Heights campus but some will be taught at SAIT's main campus.
 Some courses will require an online component and will require students to have computer and Internet access and e-mail capabilities.
 All courses require additional self-study.

 Graduates of this program find work as rehabilitation therapy assistants with physical therapy assistant (PTA) and occupational therapy assistant (OTA) skills.
 Graduates work in a variety of settings, including rehabilitation centres, mental health facilities, hospitals, schools and private physiotherapy clinics in both urban and rural settings.